Joey Meneses Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.2 K/9, which ranks 12th in the league.
+- The pitching staff for the Cubs has a collective nine K/9, which ranks 13th in MLB.

-- The Cubs have a 3.41 team ERA that ranks fourth across all league pitching staffs.
+- The Cubs have a 3.44 team ERA that ranks fifth across all league pitching staffs.

-- Cubs pitchers combine to give up 24 home runs (0.9 per game), the fifth-fewest in baseball.
+- Cubs pitchers combine to give up the fourth-fewest home runs in baseball (24 total, 0.8 per game).

-- The righty's last time out came on Thursday against the San Diego Padres, when he tossed five innings, surrendering one earned run while giving up four hits.
+- His last time out was on Friday against the Miami Marlins, when the right-hander threw 6 1/3 innings, surrendering two earned runs while allowing six hits.

-- In five games this season, the 25-year-old has put up an ERA of 4.03, with 6 strikeouts per nine innings.
-Opponents are hitting .281 against him.

 © 2023 Data Skrive.
 All rights reserved.